 What is Evolution?

 There are many misunderstandings about evolution.
-Let’s make sure we know what it is before covering some misunderstandings.
+Let’s make sure we know what it is.

 What does this mean?
 What are heritable characteristics?